UN Sustainable Development Goals

 Operations

-- With more than 12 million items - both in print and online - Western Libraries houses one of the largest collections in North America.
-The general public is welcome to visit Western Libraries and make use of most collections.
+• With more than 12 million items—both in print and online—Western Libraries houses one of the largest collections in North America.
+The public is welcome to visit Western Libraries and make use of most collections.

-- Western has nearly 1,800 student awards, as well as internal scholarships, external scholarships and awards, academic merit scholarships, needs-based awards, and employee group scholarships.
+• Western has 1,879 student awards, as well as internal scholarships, external scholarships and awards, academic merit scholarships, needs-based awards, and employee group scholarships.

 SDG 5 - Gender equality